Birds Florida

 Yellow-crowned Night-heron With Gray Body, Yellow Crown, And Stout Black Beak Standing Near Wetlands

-The Yellow Crowned Night-heron Is A Stocky Wading Bird With A Short Thick Bill Adapted For Catching Crabs And Other Crustaceans.
-Adults Are Easily Recognized By Their Black And White Head Pattern And Pale Yellow Crown While Juveniles Are Brown And Heavily Streaked.
+The Yellow Crowned Night Heron Is A Stocky Wading Bird With A Short Thick Bill Perfect For Catching Crabs And Other Crustaceans.
+Adults Are Easy To Identify By Their Black And White Head Pattern And Pale Yellow Crown While Juveniles Are Brown And Heavily Streaked.

 FAQs